What is UMHAN?

 As a registered charity, our aims are formalised in our Constitution, which is our governing document.
 These aims are then reviewed on an ongoing basis, and detailed in our strategy documents.

-Influence policy development in the fields of Education, Mental Health, Disability, and beyond, to proportionately and accurately represent the needs and interests of people with mental health difficulties.
+Influence policy development in the fields of Education, Mental Health, Disability, and beyond, to proportionately and accurately represent the needs and interests of people with mental health conditions.

 - To advocate for people with mental health conditions through active participation in media communications, consultations, and discussions across the Education, Mental Health, and Disability sectors.

 - To respond to opportunities to liaise with relevant organisations and contribute to initiatives, working groups, conferences, and training.